Mubarak Mustafa: Post-retirement

 After retiring from professional football, Mustafa was appointed the Director of football of Al-Arabi.
 He still occasionally manages the first team.

-In 2009, Mubarak Mustafa received the International Olympic Committee's annual ideal player award.
-In doing so, he is the first Qatari to ever win the award.
-He expressed his deep happiness for receiving IOC Award, which represents a great honor for Qatar sport in general and Qatar Olympic committee (QOC) in particular.
+In 2009, Mubarak Mustafa became the first Qatari to receive the International Olympic Committee's annual ideal player award.
+Mustafa stated that the award represented an honor for Qatar sport and Qatar Olympic committee (QOC).

 On 17 October 2011, Mustafa played a tribute game in honour of deceased Emirati player Theyab Awana.
 The game was between Al-Salmiya Stars and Arab Stars, with Mustafa playing for the former.
 Adel Khamis also took part in the match.
 The match took place in Thamir Stadium.
 Mustafa scored 2 early goals to give him a brace, however the visitors equalized in the second half and eventually narrowly won 7–6.

 On 28 April 2012, after a very unsuccessful season for Al Arabi which saw them finish on par with their joint lowest standing in the league, he announced that he would be leaving the club as director of football at the end of the 2011/12 season.
 Shortly after, he joined Al Kass as a sports analyst.